ozzmosis123/python-api-challenge/README.md

 There is a strong negative regression when looking at the max temperatures in the northern hemisphere as temps drop closer to the north pole.

-There is a very small positive regression with max temperatures in the southen hemisphere as we near the equator were temps start to get higher.
+There is a small positive regression with max temperatures in the southen hemisphere as we near the equator were temps start to get higher.

 There are positive regressions in humidity percentage in both the southern and northern hemispheres.
 But the humidity rises as we get away from the equator in the north but the humidity rises in the south as we approach the equator.